My fruit tree is dying.

 - Over Fertilising - this can "burn" the plant.
 Apply gentle fertiliser eg blood and bone during the growing months only, accompanied by watering.

-My fruit tree hasn't come into leaf, what's the problem?
+I planted my tree but it now wont come into leaf, what's the problem?

 This can be concerning, as when spring comes, we hope that the transplanted tree will break into leaf bud and settle into it's new home.
 Remember the main task for the new tree is to establish feeder roots so it can supply the new leaves with nutrients and water.

 Sometimes, the tree will wake up only later in spring and all that is needed is patience and a little watering to keep the roots moist.
 Some plants suffer from transplant shock e.g. Sloe plums and almonds.
 These occasionally wake up in late summer!

 To tell if the tree is dead, examine the bark: dead wood will appear darker and start wrinkling.
 Using a sharp thumbnail, scratch the bark a little and living stem will be greenish underneath, while dead will be harder and brownish.
 For berries, a dead plant often still suckers from the root so don't pull it out just yet!

 If your plant is in fact dead, here are some reasons why:

 - the roots got dried out between opening the parcel and planting.

 - the plant was not watered enough after planting.